MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing6.md

 * DICOM RT data can be loaded and processed in MeVisLab.
 * RT Structure Sets can be converted to MeVisLab contours and visualized using `ExtractRTStruct` and `CSOLabelRenderer` modules.
 * Anatomical information can be shown using the module `CSOLabelRenderer`.
-* RT Dose files can be shown as a semi-transparent colored overlay using `SoView2DOverlay`.
+* RT Dose files can be shown as a semitransparent colored overlay using `SoView2DOverlay`.

 {{< networkfile "/examples/image_processing/example6/DICOMRT.mlab" >}}